DanWebb/jdown/readme.md

 Type: `boolean`<br> Default: `true`

-Set this to false to disable markdown parsing and just recieve structured JSON containing markdown instead of HTML.
+Set this to `false` to disable markdown parsing and just recieve structured JSON containing markdown instead of HTML.

+##### fileInfo

+Type: `boolean`<br> Default: `false`

+Set this to `true` to include file info objects in the output JSON which contain the files path, name, created at date and modified at date.

 ## Examples